Why Is My Dog Itching So Much?

 Implementing a grain free diet for dogs with skin allergies is a great option.
 Grains can be a common irritant for dogs and removing them from your dog’s diet completely can sometimes be the solution to helping your dog’s sensitive skin.

-If you’re dealing with a grain allergy in dogs, trying a grain-free food like our Coastal Catch or any of our Venture limited ingredient diets can be a great place to start!
+If you’re dealing with a grain allergy in dogs, trying a grain-free food like our Meadow Feast or any of our Venture limited ingredient diets can be a great place to start!

 Finding the right grain-free dog food for allergies can depend on what allergies your dog has.
 If your dog has a sensitivity to grains then any grain-free dog food suitable for their age, breed and size can be a good recipe to try.
 If your dog also has an issue with specific protein sources like chicken or egg, then choosing limited ingredient foods might be the best option.

 No grain, no gluten, no chicken, no egg, no peas, no lentils, no colorants, no fillers, no by-products or artificial preservatives are added to any of our Venture dry dog food recipes and have been a good option to many pet parents of dogs suffering from food & skin allergies!

 “My German Shepherd, Runt, is allergic to almost everything you can imagine.
 I searched high and low for food he could eat.
 I finally found your Alaska Pollock and Pumpkin formula.
 I was skeptical that he would eat it because we have been through a lot of special foods, including prescription food, that he did not like.
 But as soon as the bag hit the floor he was interested.
 He now gets excited at feeding time, which is something I haven’t seen in years.”Amanda C.

 Is grain free food good for dogs?
 Yes!
 Food allergies in dogs are becoming a much more common occurrence as dogs develop allergies to more and more ingredients–grains being one of them.
 Grain and gluten allergies in dogs are one reason why grain-free dog foods and treats are important options to have.